erinkeith/erinkeith.github.io/135/topics/formatted_io.md

 would result in<br>
   <img src="https://github.com/user-attachments/assets/c3fd5561-f5bd-4d5c-82c4-897cfb148ca2"><br>
 being displayed to the screen.<br><br>
 Notice how the very next thing (the terminal prompt) is displayed right next to our output!
 If we want it to display on the next line, we need to add some "blank space".
-The <strong>Enter</strong> key would do that if we were typing in a text document, but for formatted IO we need a special symbol, called the <em><strong>endline</strong></em> or <em><strong>newline</strong></em> character: <code>\n</code>.
+The <strong>Enter</strong> key would do that if we were typing in a text document, but for formatted IO we need a special symbol, called the <em><strong>endline</strong></em> or <em><strong>newline</strong></em> character: <code>\n</code>.<br><br>
 Adding that to the end of our format string changes the behavior of the program!<br>
   <code>printf("Hello World!<strong>\n</strong>");</code><br>
   produces<br>
     <img src="https://github.com/user-attachments/assets/0c373b88-c4c9-4e65-934d-00a03db10928">.<br>
     The <em><strong>endline</strong></em> character is one of many "escaped" characters that can be used in formatted IO: <a href="https://en.wikipedia.org/wiki/Escape_sequences_in_C#Escape_sequences">https://en.wikipedia.org/wiki/Escape_sequences_in_C#Escape_sequences</a>.</p>
 <p>
-  To include values, especially those stored in variables, a placeholder called a <a href="#conversion_specifier">conversion specifier</a> must be included in the <em>format string</em> and a corresponding variable (or value or expression) must be listed after of the format string.<br><br>
+  To display values, especially those stored in variables, a placeholder called a <a href="#conversion_specifier">conversion specifier</a> must be included in the <em>format string</em> and a corresponding variable (or value or expression) must be listed after the format string.
 In the <code>printf</code> function, the value is "read" and replaces the corresponding conversion specifier.
 For example:<br>
 <pre><code>int age = 44;
 printf("Your age is %d.\n", age);</code></pre>
 would display <img src=""> when the code is run.<br><br>